DataWithAlex/mac-remix/README.md

 mac-remix is a Python toolkit and documentation set that turns your macOS workstation into a DJ/remix preparation hub.
 It combines a reproducible folder structure, Typer-based CLI, and step-by-step guides for integrating with Serato DJ Lite/Pro, rekordbox 7+, and the Pioneer DDJ-FLX4 controller.
 The goal is to automate repetitive prep work—ingesting tracks, creating stems, tagging BPM/keys, normalising audio—and hand off a performance-ready library to your DJ software.

-> **Current date:** 28 September 2025.
+> **Current date:** 01 October 2025.
 All references to "today" in the docs resolve to this date so future you can spot when instructions need refreshing.

 ---